mloughran/em-hiredis/README.md

 To run all the tests:

-    rake
+    bundle exec rake

 To run an individual test:

     bundle exec rspec spec/redis_commands_spec.rb

-Much thanks to the em-redis gem for getting this gem bootstrapped with some tests.
+Many thanks to the em-redis gem for getting this gem bootstrapped with some tests.